jhector/grading-board/README.md

 ```

 This allows us to do a SQL injection, but the problem is that we couldn't use 'union' because it is being detected and and exception is thrown (or not, see the unintended solution section).
-Another limitation is the 'LIMIT 5' at the end, which we can't bypass because there is a newline between the injection and the limit statement and we can only perform single line comments.
+Another limitation is the 'LIMIT 5' at the end, which we can't bypass because there is a newline between the injection and the limit statement and we can only perform single line comments (or not, see the second unintended solution).

 Furthermore, the patch also introduces as token which changes after every 10 requests, that means that we have to perform an injection that allows us to extract the token in less than 10 requests.
 It was also possibel to retrieve a database dump from the students, by navigating to the panels section (it was hidden as a HTML comment), this dump will be usful for the final injection query.